-On January 13, 2021, the Company entered into a securities purchase agreement, pursuant to which the Company agreed to issue and sell, in a registered public offering an aggregate of 1,479,290 shares of common stock at an offering price of \$10.14 per share for gross proceeds of approximately \$15.0 million before deducting \$1.6 million placement agent fee and related offering expenses.
+On January 13, 2021, the Company entered into a securities purchase agreement, pursuant to which the Company agreed to issue and sell, in a registered public offering an aggregate of 19,724 shares of common stock at an offering price of \$760.50 per share for gross proceeds of approximately \$15.0 million before deducting \$1.6 million placement agent fee and related offering expenses.
 The offering closed on January 15, 2021.

-On April 29, 2021, the Company entered into another securities purchase agreement, pursuant to which the Company agreed to issue and sell, in a registered public offering through Ladenburg as the placement agent, an aggregate of 2,549,000 shares of common stock at an offering price of \$4.23 per share for gross proceeds of approximately \$10.8 million before deducting placement agent fees and related offering expenses of \$948,000.
+On April 29, 2021, the Company entered into another securities purchase agreement, pursuant to which the Company agreed to issue and sell, in a registered public offering through Ladenburg as the placement agent, an aggregate of 33,987 shares of common stock at an offering price of \$317.25 per share for gross proceeds of approximately \$10.8 million before deducting placement agent fees and related offering expenses of \$948,000.
+The offering closed on May 3, 2022.